Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 This tasting was part of the G Adventures Local Living Southern Tuscany trip, and it took place at Agricola Fontanelle, a winery run by three brothers.
 But what made the tasting outstanding is that it took place within their walk-in cellar and featured copious samples of their hand-cured meats.
 I am a fiend for cured meats and these are some of the best I have ever have.
 This is where I fell in love with finocchiona, a salami cured with lots of fennel.
 Between the finocchiona and the red wine, I was in heaven.

 Eating and Photographing Everything in Istanbul

-When you bring four people together who love food and photography, and you throw them into a delicious and visually interesting as Istanbul, magical things happen.
+When you bring people together who love food and photography, and you throw them into a delicious and visually interesting as Istanbul, magical things happen.